stormqloud/kazoo-tgbbok/maintenance/freeswitch.md

 # Growing Freeswitch in the cluster.

+* Freeswitch for Kazoo requires the following packages to operate
+  * kazoo-configs
+  * kazoo-prompts
+  * kazoo-freeswitch

 * Understand that EcallManager connects to Freeswtich not the other way around.
   * Ecallmanager and stepswitch are Freeswtich conenction to RabbitMQ etc.
   * SIP/RTP too obviously